 The cost of the service depends on how long the service is required and the sample size.
 The randomisation request form can be found here.

-If you require further information relating to planning a new randomisation service, please contact the Senior IT Manager: Mark Forrest
+If you require further information relating to planning a new randomisation service or If you would like a demonstration on either the telephone or web-based randomisation service, please contact the Senior IT Development Manager: Mark Forrest

 - Review and Dissemination